 At the end of the day, it’s not about deciding which goes first—it’s about striking that perfect balance.
 And to do that, you must begin by having a basic idea of what your brand copy and design look like.
 Seriously, visualize it.
 Then, take your brand identity into account.
 What is the best way that you, as a brand, would communicate this message?

 Once you find that sweet spot, ensure that they come together seamlessly, even if it means going through it a hundred times over.
 Don’t be afraid to make modifications (but do plan your timing well), and feel free to show it to someone that wasn’t involved in the process for their feedback.
 Does it make sense?
 Did it catch their interest?

 Assess your action, strengths, time, identity, and you’ll figure out which one needs to be prioritized first.
 From there, work on finding that balance.
 Truth be told, it’s the answer to this fundamental question in a single word.
 Balance.

-Tips And Tricks: Brand Copy And Design Working Together
+How To Make Brand Copy And Design Work Together

 So you struck a perfect balance, well done!
 But there are more strategies you can keep up your sleeve to ensure that your brand copy and design work together flawlessly, including some common mistakes you ought to stay away from.